Brndn004/learning_to_code/threejs_journey/vocab.md

   * E.g. Vite, Webpack, Parcel, etc.
 * Bundle: a single file that contains all your code.
   * Bundles are created by build tools.
+* Environment map: an image of what's surrounding the scene.
+  * Use it to add reflection, refraction, and lighting in addition to any actual lights that you define.
 * GLSL: a C-like language for writing shaders.
   * Stands for "(Open)GL Shading Language".
 * GSAP: GreenSock Animation Platform.